 In most adult cases (up to 95%), hepatitis B causes limited infection.
 Usually people manage to fight off the infection successfully within a few months, developing an immunity that lasts a lifetime.
 (This means you won't get the infection again).
 Blood tests show evidence of this immunity, but no signs of active infection.
-Unfortunately, this is not true in infants and young children in which 90% of infants and 30% of children will develop a chronic infection.
+Unfortunately, this is not true in infants and young children in which 90% of infants and 30% to 50% of children will develop a chronic infection.

 While the majority of adults with hepatitis B recover completely, a small percentage of them can't shake the disease and become carriers.
 Carriers can transmit the disease to others even when their own symptoms have vanished.